-• the everyday interactions with adults

-• the routines and rituals of the school/classroom i.e. Being greeted on entering school/class, assemblies, special responsibilities

-- circle/discussion times - regular PHSE/SEAL lessons in KS1 - themes that provide challenge and explore differing responses i.e. Danger, Extreme Sport, Lost and Found, Travel, Jobs, Changes - routinely planning reading of stories which explore feelings and emotions - through games, role play and drama - providing thought provoking visual displays that foster the use of specific emotional vocabulary - use of 'feelings wall' to identify and name feelings - individualised plans for specific children to support emotional development i.e. paired games, turn taking - Naming and validating feelings and emotions b.
-High five
+- the everyday interactions with adults - the routines and rituals of the school/classroom i.e. Being greeted on entering school/class, assemblies, special responsibilities - circle/discussion times - activities that promote PSED in EYFS - regular PHSE/RSHE lessons in reception and KS1 - themes that provide challenge and explore differing responses i.e. Danger, Extreme Sport, Lost and Found, Travel, Jobs, Changes - routinely planning reading of stories which explore feelings and emotions - through games, role play and drama - providing thought provoking visual displays that foster the use of specific emotional vocabulary - use of 'feelings wall' to identify and name feelings - individualised plans for specific children to support emotional development i.e. paired games, turn taking - Naming and validating feelings and emotions

-Alongside the above the school has skilled and experienced Emotional Literacy Support Assistants (ELSA) and Play Therapist who work with small groups and in 1:1 sessions to support specific children in their emotional literacy journey.
+Alongside the above the school has skilled and experienced Emotional Literacy Support Assistants (ELSA) who work with small groups and in 1:1 sessions to support specific children in their emotional literacy journey.